appacademy/SWEO-Part-Time-Resources/2-Module/4-week/3-day/README.md

 ## Quick Note!

 During lecture, I expect everyone to be paying attention.
 You should not be chatting or cracking jokes while I'm teaching.
 At the end of the day this is job training, and a certain amount of professionalism is expected!
-Thank you! 😊
+Thank you!

+Also, please remember that if you have a question about something, usually if you ask it during lecture, it's going to benefit someone else that was too shy to ask.
+We're all here to help each other, and nobody is going to judge you for asking a question about something you don't understand, or if you answer a question and get it wrong.
+Even senior engineers get things wrong sometimes. 😊

 ## Hash functions